Fritz Houtermans: Career

-From 1932 to 1933, Houtermans taught at the Technical University of Berlin and was an assistant to Hertz.
+From 1932 to 1933, Houtermans taught at Technische Universität Berlin and was an assistant to Hertz.
 While there, he met Patrick Blackett, Max von Laue, and Leó Szilárd.

 Houtermans was a Communist; he had been a member of the German Communist Party since the 1920s.
 After the election of Adolf Hitler in 1933, Charlotte Houtermans insisted that they leave Germany.
 They went to Great Britain, near Cambridge, where he worked for the EMI (Electrical and Musical Instruments, Ltd.) Television Laboratory.
 In 1935 Houtermans emigrated to the Soviet Union, as the result of a proposal by Alexander Weissberg, who had emigrated to there in 1931.
 Houtermans took an appointment at the Kharkov Physico-Technical Institute and worked there for two years with the Russian physicist Valentin P. Fomin.
 In the Great Purge, Houtermans was arrested by the NKVD in December 1937.
 He was tortured and confessed to being a Trotskyist plotter and German spy, out of fear from threats against Charlotte.
 However, Charlotte had already escaped from the Soviet Union to Denmark, after which she went to England and finally the USA.
 After the Hitler-Stalin Pact of 1939, Houtermans was turned over to the Gestapo in May 1940 and imprisoned in Berlin.
 Through efforts of Max von Laue, Houtermans was released in August 1940, whereupon he became employed Forschungslaboratorium für Elektronenphysik, a private laboratory of Manfred Baron von Ardenne, in Lichterfelde, a suburb of Berlin.
 In 1944, Houtermans took a position as a nuclear physicist at the Physikalisch-Technische Reichsanstalt.

 While imprisoned in the Soviet Union, a cellmate of Houtermans was the Kiev University historian Konstantin Shteppa.
 They would later write a book together, Russian Purge and the Extraction of Confession, under the pseudonyms of Beck and Godin to protect their many friends and colleagues back in the USSR.